-- Potential public objection: A trademark filing is public record and subject to a public notice period.
+- Potential public objection: A trademark filing is a public record and subject to a public notice period.
 You may wish to not file for trademark protection if you are worried about potential objection to your trademark in association with the goods and services you are preparing to offer.

 - Rigidity: Once you have filed your trademark application, your brand is associated with the specific goods and services on your application.
 It is not always easy to change a trademark application once filed.
 If you do wish to add additional goods or services, or if your description was not complete or accurate enough on your initial application, you may be required to file a new trademark application in order to obtain the trademark protection.

-- Patent or copyright: Trademarks generally apply for protection of goods and services.
+- Patent or copyright: Trademarks generally apply for the protection of goods and services.
 If you are seeking intellectual property protection for an invention, you should consider a patent instead of a trademark.
-For artistic or literary work, a copyright would be more appropriate.
+For artistic or literary work, copyright would be more appropriate.

 While the process for filing for trademark protection is not extremely difficult, there are some pitfalls to avoid to make sure you receive the proper protection for your brand: